-Corporate governance is an important part of a company’s success, responsible corporate management and supervision.
+Corporate governance is an important part of a company’s success and of responsible corporate management and supervision.
 Wacker Chemie AG attaches great importance to the rules of proper corporate governance.
-In this report, the Executive Board provides details – also for the Supervisory Board – on corporate governance in accordance with Item 3.10 of the German Corporate Governance Code (the Code) and Section 289a (1) of the German Commercial Code (HGB).
+In this report, the Executive Board provides details – also on behalf of the Supervisory Board – on corporate governance in accordance with Item 3.10 of the German Corporate Governance Code (the Code) as well as Section 289a (1) and Section 315 (5) of the German Commercial Code (HGB).

 Declaration of Conformity and Corporate Governance Reporting

-In 2015, the Executive and Supervisory Boards dealt intensively with the company’s corporate governance and the recommendations of the Code published on May 5, 2015.
-The Executive Board and the Supervisory Board resolved in December 2015 to issue the following Declaration of Conformity as per Section 161 of the German Stock Corporation Act (AktG).
+In 2016, the Executive Board and the Supervisory Board dealt intensively with the company’s corporate governance and the recommendations of the Code in its currently valid version published on May 5, 2015.
+The Executive and Supervisory Boards resolved in December 2016 to issue the following Declaration of Conformity.
 The Declaration of Conformity has since been made permanently available to the general public on the company’s website.

 1. General Declaration Pursuant to Section 161 of the German Stock Corporation Act

-In December 2014, the Executive Board and the Supervisory Board of Wacker Chemie AG issued their most recent declaration of conformity pursuant to Section 161 of the German Stock Corporation Act.
-Since that time, Wacker Chemie AG has complied with the recommendations of the German Corporate Governance Code (the Code) as amended on June 24, 2014, with the exceptions listed under 2. a), b), c), d), e) and g) in the following, and will continue to comply with the recommendations of the Code as amended on May 5, 2015, with the exceptions listed under 2. a), c), d), e), f) and g).
+The Executive Board and the Supervisory Board of Wacker Chemie AG issued their most recent declaration of conformity pursuant to Section 161 of the German Stock Corporation Act in December 2015.
+Since that time, Wacker Chemie AG has complied with the recommendations of the German Corporate Governance Code (the Code) as amended on May 5, 2015, with the exceptions listed in the following, and will continue to comply with the recommendations of the Code in said version, with the following exceptions.

 German law and a company’s articles of association set clear limits in regard to the supervisory board’s ability to exert influence on the business activities of a stock corporation.
 Pursuant to Section 76 (1) of the German Stock Corporation Act, the executive board has direct responsibility for managing the corporation.
 The supervisory board is instrumental in defining the main features of corporate strategy.
 However, beyond this contribution, the supervisory board’s abilities are limited in terms of influencing the implementation of corporate strategy or operations.
 The same applies to measures taken to avert damage or loss to the company.
 Furthermore, since our Supervisory Board members receive only a relatively small amount for reimbursement of expenses compared to our Executive Board compensation, we do not deem the agreement of a deductible reasonable for members of our Supervisory Board.

-d) Announcement of Proposed Candidates for the Chair of the Supervisory Board to Shareholders
+c) Announcement to Shareholders of Proposed Candidates for the Chair of the Supervisory Board

 The Supervisory Board of Wacker Chemie AG, as it is composed at present, meets the requirements of the Code regarding an adequate number of independent members.
-The Supervisory Board will continue to ensure that in future elections, it will recommend a number of independent candidates which it considers to be appropriate to the shareholders.
+The Supervisory Board will continue to ensure in future elections that it recommends to the shareholders a number of independent candidates it considers to be appropriate.
 Additionally defining a concrete objective in this regard would not only limit the choice of suitable candidates for the Supervisory Board, but also restrict the shareholders’ right to elect those Supervisory Board members whom they consider to be the most suitable.
 For these reasons, we do not comply with this recommendation.

-According to this recommendation, the Supervisory Board shall determine a general term limit for the length of service on the board.
-A generally applicable term limit of this sort is not required in our opinion, as we consider an individual analysis of the respective Supervisory Board members to be more effective.
-This particularly applies since the Code provides for self-inspection of the Supervisory Board and its members anyway as part of the regular examination of efficiency.
+According to this recommendation, the supervisory board should determine a general term limit for the length of service on the board.
+A generally applicable term limit of this sort is not required in our opinion, as we consider an individual analysis of the respective supervisory board members to be more effective.
+This particularly applies since the Code provides for self-inspection of the supervisory board and its members anyway as part of the regular examination of efficiency.
 Furthermore, a general term limit would restrict the majority shareholder’s freedom to choose representatives on the Supervisory Board at its own discretion in fulfillment of its corporate responsibility.

 Corporate Governance Reporting